anshima1/polls-website/README.md

 # polls-website
-This is a simple django polls application.
+This is a simple django polls web application.